guentherc/Ponziani/PonzianiComponents/index.md

 # PonzianiComponents #

+### Blazor Components ###
-offers a set of Blazor components allowing to create chess related Blazor apps.
+PonzianiComponents offers a set of Blazor components allowing to create chess related Blazor apps.
 So far these components are available:
 1. [Chessboard](api/PonzianiComponents.Chessboard.html)
 	a component allowing to show an interactive chessboard, where moves can be be played by drag&drop
 2. [Scoresheet](api/PonzianiComponents.Scoresheet.html)
 	a component which can be used to list the moves (including comments and variations) of a chess game either in tabular or inline mode

+### Chess API ###
+There is also a [Chess API](api/PonzianiComponents.Chesslib.html) included, offering chess related functionality like legal move generation, PGN parsing and ECO classification

 ## Installation ##